GlassesUSA Spring Sale: 60% off frames

 That's a savings of $12 off list and the lowest price we could find.
 Buy Now at Aeropostale

-That's $16 off and the lowest price we could find for these frames.
+That's at least $5 off list and the lowest price we could find.
 Shop Now at EyeBuyDirect

-Save on frames and upgrade them with prescription, blue light blocking, or sunglasses lenses.
-Shop Now at EyeBuyDirect
+In today's high tech world, it's important to limit the blue light emitted from devices and artificial lighting which can affect sleep and general health.
+Zenni Optical glasses with Blokz helps protect your eyes wherever you go, indoors or out.

 Save a bundle when you replenish your stock of contact lenses.
 Shop Now at Walgreens

-Note: Update: Starting prices have decreased to $6.95.
-Shop Now at Zenni Optical